marriott-library/UMFA-OmekaS-Theme/README.md

 ## Installing this Theme

-In order to appear in the Themes tab for sites, themes must be manually added to the themes folder of the installation, using an FTP program or an ssh connection.
+Themes must be manually added to the themes folder of the installation, using an FTP program or an ssh connection.

 To add this theme to the site using FTP